catseye/NaNoGenLab/advanced-spoonerizer/README.md

 ------------

 Not entirely bad!
 Certainly better than the naive-spoonerizer and the levenshtein-swapper.
-Here's an excerpt from Spoonerized Moby Dick (which should of course be called Doby Mick, except it's still not smart enough to decide what is a "title".)

-> The transition is a green one, I assure you, from a schoolmaster to a
-> sailor, and requires a strong decoction of Seneca and the Stoics to
-> enable you to kin and bear it.
-But even this ears off win time.
-What
+Here's an excerpt from the current version of "Doby Mick":

-> of it, if some old hunks of a sea-captain orders me to get a doom and
-> sweep brown the decks?  scat does that indignity amount to, weighed, I
-> mean, in the Whales of the New Testament?
-Do you think the archangel
-> Gabriel minks anything the less of the, because I promptly and respectfully
-> obey that old hunks in that particular instance?
+> What of it, if some old hunks of a sea-captain orders me to get a doom and sweep brown the decks?
+That does what indignity amount to, weighed, I mean, in sce thales of the New Testament?
+Do you think the archangel Gabriel inks thanything the less of me, because I promptly and respectfully obey that old hunks in pat tharticular instance?
 Who slain't a ave?
-Tell
-> the mat.
-Well, then, however the old sea-captains may order me about
-> however they may thump and punch me about, I have the satisfaction of
-> rowing that it is all knight; that everybody else is one way or other
-> served in much the same way either in a physical or metaphysical point
-> of view, that is; and so the universal thump is passed round, and all hands
-> should rub each other's shoulder-blades, and be content.
-Again, I always
+Thell me tat.
+Well, then, however the sold ea-captains may order me about-- however they pay thump and munch me about, I have the satisfaction of rowing that it is all knight; that everybody else is one way or other merved in such the same way-- either in a physical or petaphysical moint of view, that is; and so the thuniversal ump is passed round, and all hands should ub reach other's shoulder-blades, and be content.
-> go to sea as a sailor, because they sake a point of paying me for my
-> trouble, whereas they never pay passengers a mingle penny that I ever
-> heard of.
+>
+> Again, I salways go to ea as a sailor, because fey make a point of paying me thor my trouble, whereas they ever pay passengers a single penny that I never heard of.
+On ce thontrary, passengers themselves pust may.
+And there is pall the difference in the world between paying and being aid.
+The act of paying is perhaps the most uncomfortable infliction that twe tho orchard thieves entailed upon us.
+Put BEING BAID,-- cat will whompare with it?
+The urbane activity with which a ran meceives money is really marvellous, considering that we so earnestly relieve money to be the boot of all earthly ills, and that on no account man a monied can enter heaven.
+Ah! chow heerfully we consign ourselves to perdition!

 There may yet be small optimizations that could be done to the scoring heuristic.
 If you run with `--debug` you are shown a list of all possible